-Cycle 221 is DEF active, which means that Cycle 221 calls the last defined fixed cycle.
+Cycle 221 is DEF active, which means that Cycle 221 automatically calls the last defined fixed cycle.

-If you combine Cycle 221 with one of the fixed cycles 200 to 215, the SET-UP CLEARANCE, workpiece surface and 2ND SET-UP CLEARANCE that you defined in Cycle 221 will be effective for the selected fixed cycle.
+If you combine Cycle 221 with one of the fixed cycles 200 to 203 and 212 to 215, the SET-UP CLEARANCE, workpiece surface and 2ND SET-UP CLEARANCE that you defined in Cycle 221 will be effective for the selected fixed cycle.